A Beginner’s Guide To Dabbing

 High Temperature Dabbing

 Because dabbing involves rapid vaporization of the product, you’re going to need to secure some sort of heating element.
 One of the common high-temperature methods is performed using a nail and a torch.
-You simply put the nail in the pipe, heating it until it’s red hot (so be careful not to touch it with your bare hands!)
+You simply put the nail in your dab rig, heating it until it’s red hot (so be careful not to touch it with your bare hands!)
 From here, you use a wand to pick up a small amount of concentrate, or a dab.
 If this is your first time, start small so you that you can gauge your tolerance.
 As we mentioned, this can be pretty strong stuff, so you’ll want to test the waters before you jump into the deep end.

 Bring the right-sized dab up to the scorching nail, placing it right on top.
 At the same time, start inhaling from the pipe.
 The dab will quickly vaporize thanks to the heat of the nail, and you’ll soon be the recipient of a thick, heavy dose of extract vapor.
 This is a pretty intense method that be harsh on a beginner’s lungs and may have some pretty fast-acting effects.
 This is why we don’t recommend high temperature dabbing for a first-time user.
 If that’s you, then we recommend the low temperature dabbing explained below.